polarityio/servicenow/README.md

 ### Password
 The password for the provided username you want the integration to authenticate as.

-### API Key
-The API Key used to access ServiceNows Rest API.
-If this is being used, then you will not need to use a Username and Password.
-This API Key will be prioritized over the username password combination.
-For more information, checkout [This Link Here](https://developer.servicenow.com/dev.do#!/learn/learning-plans/paris/servicenow_application_developer/app_store_learnv2_rest_paris_creating_credentials).

 ### Search By String
 This will toggle whether or not to search the ServiceNow's Asset Table with strings found in your channels.